Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 ![](media/03354.png){ #fig:03354 width=75% }

 In real life, though, we often cannot describe the behavior of any physical event by a simple equation like _y = 3x_, and so symbolic differentiation of the type learned by calculus students may be impossible to apply to a physical measurement.
-If someone wished to determine the derivative of our hypothetical car\'s position (_dx/dt_ = velocity) by symbolic means, they would first have to obtain an equation describing the car\'s position over time, based on position measurements taken from a real experiment \-- a nearly impossible task unless the car is operated under carefully controlled conditions leading to a very simple position graph.
+If someone wished to determine the derivative of our hypothetical car's position (_dx/dt_ = velocity) by symbolic means, they would first have to obtain an equation describing the car's position over time, based on position measurements taken from a real experiment --- a nearly impossible task unless the car is operated under carefully controlled conditions leading to a very simple position graph.
 However, an analog differentiator circuit, by exploiting the behavior of a capacitor with respect to voltage, current, and time _i = C(dv/dt)_, naturally differentiates any real signal in relation to time, and would be able to output a signal corresponding to instantaneous velocity (_dx/dt_) at any moment.
-By logging the car\'s position signal along with the differentiator\'s output signal using a chart recorder or other data acquisition device, both graphs would naturally present themselves for inspection and analysis.
+By logging the car's position signal along with the differentiator's output signal using a chart recorder or other data acquisition device, both graphs would naturally present themselves for inspection and analysis.

 We may take the principle of differentiation one step further by applying it to the velocity signal using another differentiator circuit.
 In other words, use it to calculate the rate-of-change of velocity, which we know is the rate-of-change of position.
 What practical measure would we arrive at if we did this?
 Think of this in terms of the units we use to measure position and velocity.
-If we were to measure the car\'s position from its starting point in miles, then we would probably express its velocity in units of miles _per hour_ (_dx/dt_).
+If we were to measure the car's position from its starting point in miles, then we would probably express its velocity in units of miles _per hour_ (_dx/dt_).
 If we were to differentiate the velocity (measured in miles per hour) with respect to time, we would end up with a unit of miles per hour _per hour_.
 Introductory physics classes teach students about the behavior of falling objects, measuring position in _meters_, velocity in _meters per second_, and change in velocity over time in _meters per second, per second_.
 This final measure is called _acceleration_: the rate of change of velocity over time:

 ![](media/03348.png){ #fig:03348 width=75% }